randomgeek78/sklearn-transformer-extensions/README.md

 ## Example workflow

-### Note on why it is cumbersome to implement new features while retaining old
+### Note implementing new features being cumbersome

-  features in the current `ColumnTransformer` implementation
+In this note, we provide more details on why it is cumbersome to create new features while retaining original features with their original feature names.

 Prefixing can be messy and lead to duplicate columns when the original features need to be retained.
 This is because `ColumnTransformer` assumes that if a